 Most polygamists are careful not to "officially" marry more than one wife at a time, so a bigamy conviction is virtually impossible.
 Laws against cohabitation are vague, hard to enforce, and probably unconstitutional in any case.
 Any direct prosecution on grounds of polygamy would require one of the wives to act as a witness against the husband.
 Even if the evidence were easy to come by, there are so many practicing polygamists in Utah and nearby states that the state doesn't have enough money to investigate, try and jail them all.

-For lots more information on polygamy and related topics, check out the links on the next page.
+For lots more information on polygamy and related topics, check out the links below.